 Bacterial Plaque Control

 Emphasize daily plaque removal to reduce microorganisms.
 The patient’s immunity will be compromised and there is a potential for oral side effects associated with cancer therapy.
 Toothbrushing instructions include using a soft or extra-soft toothbrush; a flavored dentifrice may not be tolerated, but fluoride is essential.
 Mouthrinses include saline solution to moisten the mucosa, as well as over-the-counter products managing oral mucositis.
-Chlorhexidine gluconate rinsing may also be recommended for antibacterial properties.
+Chlorhexidine gluconate rinsing may also be recommended for antibacterial properties, if tolerated by the patient.
 Commercial mouthrinses that contain alcohol should be avoided.
-Biotene sprays and gels moisten the mucosa for patient comfort.
+There are several saliva substitute products available over-the-counter, e.g., Biotene sprays and gels moisten the mucosa for patient comfort.
 I recommend the more viscous gels at night and the sprays during the day.
 However, patients can use the gel throughout the day to moisten their mucosal tissues.

 Homecare and Professional Fluoride Therapies